Gerontechnology: Creativity in Gerontechnology

 Creativity in gerontechnology focuses on integrating arts, design, and other artistic practices into technological interventions, with the goal of enhancing the quality of life for older adults.
 Researchers in this field aim to support cognitive health, emotional health, and social engagement within these aging populations.

-A 2023 study reviewed digital creative art inventions (DCAIs), which include online music, dance, and visual arts programs given through apps or video calls.The review identified multiple health benefits for older adults.
+A 2023 study reviewed digital creative art inventions (DCAIs), which include online music, dance, and visual arts programs given through apps or video calls.
+The review identified multiple health benefits for older adults.
 Physiologically, DCAIs supported fine motor skills and overall physical engagement.
 Psychologically, they helped reduce loneliness, anxiety, and depression by acting as a form of mental health support.
 Socially, DCAIs promoted connections with peers and communities through digital platforms.
 Cognitively they stimulated memory, creativity and problem solving abilities.
 Older adults generally found DCAIs feasible and enjoyable.
 However, there were also barriers found in these technologies, specifically around the complex interfaces, and age related issues like vision, hearing, and impairments to mobility.
 The study overall found that DCAIs were not just good for recreational use, but they also served as an important tool within gerontechnology, supporting successful aging by enhancing physical, cognitive, psychological, and social well being.

 Another review conducted reviewed technology assisted creative arts activities for older adults living with mild cognitive impairment or dementia.
 The review saw various different health benefits.
 They engaged participants in music making, storytelling, and visual arts activities, again supporting fine motor skills and overall physical engagement.
-Participants in this showed improvements in memory call, attention and engagement during and after the activities.
-While these werenot large or permanent gains, the interventions appeared to help maintain cognitive functions while also stimulating mental activity.
+Participants in this showed improvements in memory recall, attention and engagement during and after the activities.
+While these were not large or permanent gains, the interventions appeared to help maintain cognitive functions while also stimulating mental activity.
 They also provided the older adults with enjoyment and emotional stimulation, reducing anxiety.
 Socially speaking, the activities facilitated engagement with peers and caregivers.
 The technology in this study was custom made and in the prototyping stage, but it highlighted the importance of designing technologies for older adults to ensure usability for creative works.
 It concluded that technology assisted creative arts are not just recreational but also serve as valuable components of gerontechnology, promoting successful aging.